marcobevilacqua94/productdemoinstruction/README.md

 # Product Demo Instruction

-This Couchbase demo contains 50M records with an ecommerce data model, indexes, search indexes and eventing functions.
+This Couchbase demo works with 50M documents regarding an ecommerce system.
+It has query indexes, search indexes and eventing functions.
 The data can be loaded from an S3 cluster backup.
 To work well it is recommended to have 3 nodes with at least 8cpu x 16gb ram (32gb ram is better).
+Enable all the services.
 The demo has a particular focus on the analytics/columnar part.

 ## Installation